P1sec/gea-implementation/README.md

 algorithms generate only one bit of pseudo-random data at once (derived from their internal state), while algorithms like RC4 generate no less than one byte at once (in RC4's case, derived from permutation done in its internal state).
-Even though the keystream bits are put together by the current encryption / decryption C and rust libraries into bytes in order to generate usable keystream, obviously.
+Even though the keystream bits are put together by the current encryption / decryption C and Rust libraries into bytes in order to generate usable keystream, obviously.

-Now, you can understand that GEA-1 and GEA-2 are LFSR:
+Based on this, you can understand that GEA-1 and GEA-2 are LFSR:
 [Linear Feedback Shift Register](https://en.wikipedia.org/wiki/Linear-feedback_shift_register)-oriented ciphers, because their internal state is stored into fixed-size registers.
-This includes the S and W registers which serve from initialization / key scheduling purposes and are respectively 64 and 97-bit wide registers, and the A, B, C and for GEA-2 only D registers which serve from the purpose of keystream generation, which are respectively 31, 32, 33 and 29-bit wide registers.
+This includes the S and W registers which serve for initialization / key scheduling purposes and are respectively 64 and 97-bit wide registers, and the A, B, C (and for GEA-2 only D) registers which serve for the purpose of keystream generation, which are respectively 31, 32, 33 and 29-bit wide registers.

-At each iteration of the keystream generation, each register is [bit-wise rotated](https://en.wikipedia.org/wiki/Circular_shift) of one position, and the bit being rotated from the left towards the right side (or conversely depending on in which bit order you internally represent your registers) is being fed to the algorithm and mutated depending on given conditions, hence the shifted out bit is derived from something and reinserted while being possibly flipped depending on conditions at the other side of the given register.
-That is why the name of linear feedback shift register (shift because of the shift operation required for the rotation, and linear feedback because of the constant-time transform operation involved).
+On each iteration of the keystream generation, each register is [bit-wise rotated](https://en.wikipedia.org/wiki/Circular_shift) by one position, while the bit being rotated from the left towards the right side (or conversely depending on in which bit order you internally represent your registers) is fed back to the algorithm and mutated depending on given conditions.
+Hence, the shifted-out bit is derived from other processing, and reinserted, while being for this reason possibly flipped depending on conditions depending on bits present at the other side of the given register.
+This is the explanation for the name of linear feedback shift register (shift because of the shift operation required for the rotation, and linear feedback because of the constant-time transform operation involved).